 During the year ended December 31, 2008, approximately 56.0% of our net revenue was generated from local advertising and approximately 37.6% was generated from national advertising, including network advertising.
-In comparison, during the year ended December 31, 2007, approximately 57.9% of our net revenue was generated from local advertising and approximately 37.0% was generated from national advertising.
-During the year ended December 31, 2006, approximately 56.7% of our net revenue was generated from local advertising and approximately 38.4% was generated from national advertising, including network advertising.
+In comparison, during the year ended December 31, 2007, approximately 57.9% of our net revenue was generated from local advertising and approximately 37.0% was generated from national advertising, including network advertising.
+During the year ended December 31, 2006, approximately 56.7% of our net revenue was generated from local advertising and approximately 58.7% of our net revenue was generated from local advertising and approximately 38.4% was generated from national advertising, including network advertising.
 National advertising also includes advertising revenue generated from our internet and publishing segments.
 The balance of revenue was generated from tower rental income, ticket sales and revenue related to our sponsored events, management fees, magazine subscriptions, newsstand revenue and other revenue.